 Next, spoon the creamy turkey mixture into the center of the casserole dish, so that it covers the stalks of the broccoli.
 You can cover the flower heads of the broccoli, but I like to leave them peaking out.

-There is only one thing left to add, which is the crunchy crushed croutons over the turkey and sauce.
+The only thing left to add, is crunchy crushed croutons over the turkey and sauce.
 Now, the casserole is ready to be covered in foil and baked!

 At this point you can delay baking it.
 Just refrigerate the foil covered casserole until you are ready to bake.
 However, you will need to let it come up to room temperature before baking.